Skatterbrainz/Chocolatey/FudgePop/ControlFileSyntax.md

 ## Important!

 Always remember that FudgePop is designed to run as a scheduled task, which executes under the context of the local SYSTEM account.
 This is important to consider when planning for tasks such as managing registry keys, files and shortcuts.
+If On-Prem apps are being used, the source location (UNC share, etc) must allow for anonymous access if the device is not domain-joined.
+If the device is domain-joined, the source location should allow the domain security group "Domain Computers" to have read-only access.

 ## Syntactical Parameterization Constructs